Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering

 \subsubsection{Fixed Degree Sequence}

 To sample from the space of simple connected graphs on \(n\) vertices with a fixed degree sequence, we employ a double-edge swap MCMC technique as described in~\cite[Section~2]{SIAMMCMC}.
 Define the graph of graphs \(\mathcal{G}(\mathbf{d})\) to be the directed graph with vertex set all connected graphs with degree sequence \(\mathbf{d}\).
 A connected graph \(G\) has an arrow to \(G'\) in \(\mathcal{G}(\mathbf{d})\) if \(G'\) is obtained from \(G\) via a double-edge swap, i.e., if there exist edges \(uv\) and \(xy\) in \(G\) such that replacing these edges with \(ux\) and \(vy\) produces \(G'\).
+An example is shown in Figure~\ref{fig:double edge swap}.

 If performing a particular double-edge swap on \(G\) would produce a graph that is outside the space (i.e. the new graph has a loop or multiedge or is disconnected), that swap will correspond to a loop on the vertex \(G\) in \(\mathcal{G}(\mathbf{d})\).
 It is shown in~\cite{SIAMMCMC} that \(\mathcal{G}(\mathbf{d})\) is regular, strongly connected, and aperiodic.
 Thus, as before, the samples asymptotically obey a uniform distribution.

-The sampling method begins by generating a connected graph with degree sequence \(\mathbf{d}\) via the Havel-Hakimi algorithm~\cite{Havel-Hakimi} and randomly performing double-edge swaps.
+Our sampling method begins by generating a connected graph with degree sequence \(\mathbf{d}\) via the Havel-Hakimi algorithm~\cite{Havel-Hakimi} and randomly performing double-edge swaps.
 Again, we employ subsampling, typically taking every 5-th or 11-th graph depending on the number of vertices.
 As before, our subsampling frequency is not based on any information regarding the target distribution or mixing time.